Badbird5907/arc/README.md

 Demo: https://arc.badbird.dev/

 Arc is a easy to use, configurable, and customizable minecraft webstore.

+## Why?

+I made this because I wanted to challenge myself to learn how payment gateways and e-commerce sites work.

+This code is probably not production ready, and I do not recommend using it for your own store.

+# Features:
+- Fully fledged, beautiful admin ui
+- Products & categories
+- GitHub flavoured markdown (gfm) support
+- Uses tebex checkout API
+- Subscriptions
+- Responsive ui with react & tRPC/react query
+- More!

+# Tech Stack:
 It's tech stack includes:
 - NextJS
 - TailwindCSS